Clinical Research Study Investigator’s Toolbox

 The Data and Safety Monitoring Board (DSMB) is an independent group of experts that advises the NIA Director and the study investigators.
 The members of the DSMB serve in an individual capacity and provide their expertise and recommendations.
 The need for DSMB oversight is based on assessment of the study’s overall risk.
 Investigators may propose a DSMB in their grant application, or NIA may require that a DSMB be established following consideration of review panel’s comments, NIA’s National Advisory Council on Aging (NACA) advice, and/or input from NIA staff.

-- DSMB Conflict of Interest and Confidentiality Statement (MS Word, 20K) - All members of the DSMB are required to be independent of the studies being reviewed and need to certify this by signing a DSMB Conflict of Interest and Confidentiality statement.
+- DSMB Conflict of Interest and Confidentiality Statement (MS Word, 22K) and DSMB Conflict of Interest and Confidentiality Statement (PDF, 130K) - All members of the DSMB are required to be independent of the studies being reviewed and need to certify this by signing a DSMB Conflict of Interest and Confidentiality statement.

 - DSMB Reports Templates are provided as a guide to facilitate the development of comprehensive reports for submission to the DSMB.
 The DSMB typically approves the final content and format of the reports.